Yilin-Yang/vim-markbar/README.md

 " NOTE: this probably won't work in practice let g:markbar_peekaboo_jump_to_mark_modifiers = 'control,shift,alt'
 ```

+#### Known Issues
+As of the time of writing, the peekaboo markbar isn't fully compatible with
+operator-pending mode, visual mode, or select mode.
+For instance, setting `vmap
+' <Plug>OpenMarkbarPeekabooApostrophe` will allow you to _open_ the
+peekaboo markbar from visual mode, but doing so will cancel your visual selection.
+For this reason, the peekaboo markbar only opens from normal mode by default.

+If you don't want to open the peekaboo markbar for quick jumps (e.g.
+double-tapping `'` to go to "position before last jump"), then see
+`:help g:markbar_explicitly_remap_mark_mappings`.
+Setting this option to
+`v:true` will let you "short-circuit" the peekaboo markbar if you already know
+which mark to jump to.

+If you want to disable the peekaboo markbar entirely, you can set
+`g:markbar_enable_peekaboo` to `v:false`.

 ### Default Mark Name Customization
 Marks that have not been explicitly named by the user will show "default" names